Jason Van Dyke: Cop Faces 16 New Charges After Shooting Black Teen 16 Times

 Van Dyke, a white officer, maintains that at the time of the incident the teen was armed with a knife and he felt threatened, although in the video of the incident it is seen that McDonald was moving away from him when he received the first shot.
 After the shots you see a policeman approaching McDonald while he’s lying down, then kicking a small knife that was next to him.

-Protests over McDonald’s death went on in November 2015 for days, with protesters calling for the resignation of Democratic Mayor Rahm Emanuel and Illinois state prosecutor, Latina Anita Alvarez, whom they accused ofcovering up evidence by preventing the video of the incident from being released for a year.
+Protests over McDonald’s death went on in November 2015 for days, with protesters calling for the resignation of Democratic Mayor Rahm Emanuel and Illinois state prosecutor, Latina Anita Alvarez, whom they accused of covering up evidence by preventing the video of the incident from being released for a year.

 The seven officers recommended for firing were accused of making false reports.
 They had backed up Officer Van Dyke’s account that McDonald had moved menacingly toward him with a knife.
 However, their story was contradicted by the video of the shooting; while Mr. McDonald had a knife, he seemed to be veering away from the police when Officer Van Dyke shot him, and the gunfire continued after the teenager collapsed to the ground, the report states.
 Van Dyke, the only officer who fired his gun that night, is currently awaiting trial.